modularizer/socketwrench/README.md

 ```
 * Go to http://localhost:8080/hello and see the response "world".
 * Now go to http://localhost:8080/swagger to see the Swagger UI.
+* OR go to http://localhost:8080/api to see a custom api playground.

 # Features
 ## OpenAPI & Swagger